Mumps in Children

 Mumps is spread by contact with fluids from the mouth, nose, and throat when an infected child coughs, sneezes, or talks.
 The virus can also live on surfaces like doorknobs, eating utensils, and drinking cups.
-The virus is spread when another child uses these items and then rubs his or her nose or mouth.
+The virus is spread when another child uses these items and then rubs their nose or mouth.

 Which children are at risk for mumps?

-A child is more at risk for mumps if he or she is around someone with mumps and has not had the mumps vaccine.
+A child is more at risk for mumps if they are around someone with mumps and haven't had the mumps vaccine.

 What are the symptoms of mumps in a child?